min2ha/ukwa-site/content/target/276725764/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Commission on Strengthening Local Democracy in Scotland

 <p>The Commission on Strengthening Local Democracy brings senior councillors,  wider civic Scotland, and specific experts together with a common resolve to understand why local services and local accountability matter.</p>